SHINE Humanity’s goal is to improve the health status of underprivileged and crisis-stricken communities by providing

 SHINE humanity provides the training mannequins which are handed over to the midwifes or to the hospital where training is being conducted so that they can be used to train further medical professionals.

 We have trained more than 2,700 medical professionals with over a 100 master trainers.
 This is a program that saves lives.

 Clean water availability is an important inequity rural communities in underdeveloped countries face.
 The health of these communities is closely tied to the ability to access clean water and is seen by SHINE Humanity as one of the keys to transforming healthcare.

 To address this issue, we have set up an RO plant at Mirpur Khaas.
 Another plant is being set up at Mirpur Sakhro, it is located right next to our upcoming clinic in the same location.
 By providing clean water to the patients and nearby residents in one of the poorest regions in the country, we are ensuring that our approach to healthcare is holistic and goes beyond just consultations and medications.

 More of these units (clinic + Ro plants) are planned in the months ahead.

 We collaborated with Sehat Kehani to open our first telemedicine clinic in January of 2019, Rural communities often lack access to qualified medical professionals.

-Telemedicine has enabled to expand our services to the underserved population of Tando Hyder in Hyderabad District
+Telemedicine has enabled us to expand our services to the underserved population of Tando Hyder in Hyderabad District

 Patients are screened by a qualified physician extender who connects them with a physician remotely, using a specialized EMR program.
 These physicians provide the necessary expertise in diagnosis and treatment of these patients.